schrockwell/bodyguard/README.md

 Bodyguard protects the context boundaries of your application.

-Its authorization rules, called policies, are composed of plain modules and functions, so they can be leveraged in controllers, sockets, views, and contexts.
+`Bodyguard.Policy` is a simple Elixir behaviour implemented directly in the context itself, so it can be easily queried from controllers, sockets, views, and even other contexts.

-Bodyguard also provides the means to execute authorized actions in a composable way.
+To promote reuse and to DRY up repetitive authorization checks, `Bodyguard.Action` structs encapsulate authorized actions in a composable way.

 Please refer to [the complete documentation](https://hexdocs.pm/bodyguard/) for details beyond this README.

-Version 2.x is quite different from previous versions, so refer to [the *1.x* branch](https://github.com/schrockwell/bodyguard/tree/1.x) if you are using versions *0.x* or *1.x*.
+Version 2.0 has an all-new API, so refer to [the `1.x` branch](https://github.com/schrockwell/bodyguard/tree/1.x) (still maintained!) if you are using versions prior to 2.0.

 * [Hex](https://hex.pm/packages/bodyguard)
 * [GitHub](https://github.com/schrockwell/bodyguard)
 * [Docs](https://hexdocs.pm/bodyguard/)

 ## Quick Example

+Define authorization rules directly in the context module, in this case `MyApp.Blog`:

 ```elixir
 defmodule MyApp.Blog do